 The scholarship package—$15,000 per year toward tuition, plus lesson fees—is awarded independent of any additional need-based aid.
 Financial aid applicants who demonstrate financial need will receive Skidmore grant aid in addition to their scholarships.

-The competition is open to high school seniors who meet the criteria for admission to Skidmore College and who apply for admission by January 15, 2014.
+The competition is open to high school seniors who meet the criteria for admission to Skidmore College and who apply for admission by January 15, 2022.
 Students are allowed to compete only once.
-Children and dependents of Skidmore College faculty and staff are not eligible for the competition.
+Children and dependents of Skidmore faculty and staff are not eligible for the competition.

 - Percussionists should choose appropriate recital material for mallet percussion (vibraphone, marimba, or xylophone).

 - Recordings must be unedited, with no artificial enhancement or corrective software used.

 - All competitors should select diverse works that demonstrate your highest level of technical proficiency and musicianship.